GitDanielR/Canvas-Assignment-Manager/README.md

 * Opens a browser window at `http://127.0.0.1:5000/`.
 * Displays all assignments in a table.
-* Click an assignment to view details and manage URLs.
+* Click an assignment to view details and manage files/URLs.

 ### Notification Mode